Is It Easier To Get Disability After Age 55?

-One of the most common questions we receive concerns early retirement benefits.
+- One of the most common questions we receive concerns about early retirement benefits.

 Although SSD rules become more favourable for claimants 50 years of age or older, the rules become even more favourable for people over the age of 54.
 This makes Disability Over 55 significantly more attainable.

 Even so, many people disabled at age 62 choose to file a claim for early retirement benefits instead.
 Generally speaking, this is a mistake.
 This is a mistake because the Social Security system penalizes people who retire early.